prashbor/autonomus-coding-agent-cluade/README.md

 An autonomous coding agent powered by Claude (via AWS Bedrock) that reads project descriptions and implements features autonomously.
 It follows a three-phase workflow — **Plan, Feature, Develop** — with explicit developer approval at each step.

+Built on the architecture described in Anthropic's [Effective Harnesses for Long-Running Agents](https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents).
+The core pattern — the **Ralph Wiggum loop** — runs each feature in a fresh Claude session with externalized state, avoiding context window exhaustion and keeping each task focused.

 ## Features

 - **Three-Phase Workflow**: Plan → Feature → Develop with review points between each phase